Support Home Launching Your Study Design

 Before you get ready to launch your experiment, there are a couple of things we recommend doing to check your experiment works properly.

-A screenshot of the experiment builder.
+A screenshot of the Classic Experiment Builder.
 The red preview button on the right has been highlighted with a purple box.

 At the end of the preview, you will be given the opportunity to download the data from that preview.
 This is a great way to check your data, and make sure all the relevant information that you need for your analysis are being recorded.